edgelesssys/edgelessrt/docs/DesignDocs/Attestation_API_Proposal.md

 manner.
 - Remove legacy artifacts that have become redundant, e.g. the SGX local / remote flags.
+- Incorporate changes proposed in [PR #3089](https://github.com/openenclave/openenclave/pull/3089).

 Proposed Headers files:

-- Attester public API to be declared in `openenclave/attestation/attester.h`
+- Attester public API to be declared in `<openenclave/attestation/attester.h>`
-- Verifier public API to be declared in `openenclave/attestation/verifier.h`
+- Verifier public API to be declared in `<openenclave/attestation/verifier.h>`
+- TEE-agnostic claim IDs to be declared in `<openenclave/bits/evidence.h>`
+- SGX-specific evidence format UUIDs and claim IDs to be declared in `<openenclave/attestation/sgx/evidence.h>`
-- Plugin API (helper functions and plugin entry points) to be declared in `openenclave/internal/plugin.h`
+- Plugin API (helper functions and plugin entry points) to be declared in `<openenclave/internal/plugin.h>`
-- SGX evidence format UUIDs (and any other SGX-specific plugin related names) to be declared in `openenclave/internal/sgx/plugin.h`
+- SGX-specific plugin related names to be declared in `<openenclave/internal/sgx/plugin.h>`

 Use cases for evidence generation: